Listen (Doctor Who)

 "Listen" is the fourth episode of the eighth series of the British science fiction television programme Doctor Who, first broadcast on BBC One on 13 September 2014.
 It was written by Steven Moffat and directed by Douglas Mackinnon.

 In the episode, alien time traveller the Doctor (Peter Capaldi) attempts to track down a creature with the perfected ability to hide, while his companion Clara (Jenna Coleman) struggles with a date with former soldier Danny Pink (Samuel Anderson).

-"Listen" was watched by 7.01 million viewers in the UK and received critical acclaim for its script, direction and performances.
+"Listen" was watched by 7.01 million viewers in the UK and received critical acclaim for Moffat’s script, Mackinnon’s direction and the performances of Capaldi, Coleman and Anderson.
+The episode was nominated for the Hugo Award for Best Dramatic Presentation (Short Form).